Epidurality/NeoFly-Tools/README.md

     1. If using the *Executable / Binary* version, simply run the *NeoFly Tools.exe*.
 	1. If you prefer using the Script version, download the *Source* folder instead and run the *NeoFly Tools.ahk* script.
 Requires AutoHotkey (https://www.autohotkey.com/).
 1. Configure your defaults and certain settings using the *NeoFly Tools.ini* file.
-1. Requires NeoFly 2.12 (Tail Number update) or later.
+1. Requires NeoFly 2.13 or later.

 ### Connecting to the Database:
 1. Go to the Settings tab